Layout DSL

 Text input

-To define text input just define your field as zen/string:
+To define text input just define your field as zen/string

-Since choice and quantity types are usually represented as zen/map in SDCDocument we should help input-type inference engine to select correect input-type by specifing additional properties of node or specify input-type directly by special key: sdc-type in SDCDocument definition:
+in SDCDocument we should help input-type inference engine to select correect input-type by specifing additional properties of node or specify input-type directly by special key: sdc-type

 Example: